emkis/cross-platform-monorepo/readme.md

 ### Packages

-All the packages within this monorepo that are used by the applications.
+All the packages within this monorepo are used by the applications.

 #### @cross/permissions